v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

 #### 1) Review the documentation for your chosen derived credential issuer

 Before you begin configuration of an issuer, review that issuer’s documentation to understand how their system delivers derived credentials to devices.
 You can only configure a single issuer per tenant at a time, and that issuer is available to all users and supported devices in your tenant.

+Your users won't be prompted to enroll for derived credentials until you target them with a policy that requires derived credentials as an authentication method.

 #### 2) Review the end-user workflow for your chosen issuer